henrik42/buttle/README.md

-_Buttle_ supplies a `java.sql.Driver` which delegates calls to a backing `Driver` (like `org.postgresql.Driver`). _Buttle_ then constructs proxies _around_ the returned values.
+_Buttle_ supplies a `java.sql.Driver` which delegates calls to a backing `Driver` (like `org.postgresql.Driver`). _Buttle_ then constructs proxies _around_ the returned `Connection`.
 These proxies then do the same for their proxied instances (and so on).

 Proxies are only constructed for methods (i.e. their returned values) that have interface-typed declared return types.